pyamsoft/tetherfi/README.md

 or get the APK from the [Releases Section](https://github.com/pyamsoft/tetherfi/releases/latest).

+## TetherFi may be for you if:

+**You want to share your Android's WiFi or Mobile Data**

+TetherFi can share your Android device's Internet connection with one or more non-connected devices.

+**You have a Hotspot plan from your Mobile Carrier, but it has a data cap**

+TetherFi works by proxying your device traffic through your Android device.
+Since all the traffic "looks" like it is coming from your Android device (which is not capped in this case), your TetherFi hotspot traffic will not be capped either.

+**You have a Hotspot plan from your Mobile Carrier, but it has a data throttling**

+TetherFi works by proxying your device traffic through your Android device.
+Since all the traffic "looks" like it is coming from your Android device (which is not throttled in this case), your TetherFi hotspot traffic will not be throttled either.

+**You do not have a mobile Hotspot plan**

+TetherFi creates its own access point and network, so you do not need a carrier provided mobile hotspot plan to use it.

+**You wish to create a LAN between devices**

+TetherFi acts as the "router" and provides a access point for your other devices to connect to.
+Thus, all devices connected to TetherFi form their own local area network.
+You can possibly do interesting things with this, like sharing the VPN connection from your Android with another device (your VPN app must support accessing Local Area Network devices)

 ## Privacy

 TetherFi respects your privacy.
 TetherFi is open source, and always will be.
 TetherFi